 - Commercial pet foods with fish can contain harmful preservatives

-- Risk of contracting bacteria such as salmonella and listeria (if raw or not cooked properly)
+- Risk of contracting bacteria, such as salmonella and listeria, as well as parasites, such as roundwords and tapeworms (if raw or not cooked properly, especially in farmed fish)

 Although dogs can eat seafood and fish, it’s essential to prepare it adequately and choose the right type of seafood.
 If you’re unsure what seafood exactly can you feed your dog, check out the two lists below: